amarallab/Introduction-to-Python-Programming-and-Data-Science/README.md

 IPython Notebook is installed by default with the Anaconda Python distribution so everyone that has followed the installation instructions will have it.
-A basic demonstration of how to start IPython Notebook server and use it is here <need.video.com>
+A basic demonstration of how to start an IPython Notebook server and use it is here <need.video.com>

 #Acknowledgements